GavinMendelGleason/many_worlds/README.md

 happens.
 We can then proceed to throw away the world if we don't like it.

-This is already a routine phenonmena with github pull requests. github will merge our pull request into a hypothetical commit and at this commit we can resolve a number of propositions at the new world.
+This is already a routine phenomena with github pull requests. github will merge our pull request into a hypothetical commit and at this commit we can resolve a number of propositions at the new world.
 These propositions might include linting, or unit tests or integration